1 9 7 8 (USA)

 Hart also had a part-time job at Ernie’s Pizza, where he met Carol (Carole Goldman), a waitress who admired him but couldn’t understand his deep dedication to his studies.

-Despite being hailed by critics as the best new series of the 1978-79 season, The Paper Chase was cancelled at the end of the year – although PBS aired reruns for a few years.
+Despite being hailed by critics as the best new series of the 1978-79 season – with adult scripts and above-average acting – The Paper Chase was cancelled at the end of the year (although PBS aired reruns for a few years).

 In the first case of its kind, cable network Showtime brought it back in the Spring of 1983 under the new title The Paper Chase: The Second year.